 B.C. health officials have identified 61 new cases of COVID-19 in the Vancouver Island region Tuesday.

 Across the province, 560 cases of COVID-19 were discovered over the past 24 hours, including the cases found in the island region.

-There are currently 3,061 active cases of COVID-19 in B.C., including 429 active cases in the Island Health region, according to a statement from the B.C.
-Ministry of Health.
+There are currently 4,913 active cases of COVID-19 across B.C., including 516 active cases in the Vancouver Island region, according to the B.C. ministry of health.

-Since the pandemic began, 2,316 people have died of COVID-19 in B.C. including, 119 deaths reported in the Island Health region.
+Since the pandemic began, 2,086 people have died of the illness in B.C., including 84 deaths reported in the Island Health region.

-According to the health ministry, 91 per cent of eligible British Columbians have received one dose of a COVID-19 vaccine, while 87.5 per cent have received two doses.
+As of Tuesday, 89.2 per cent of British Columbians aged 12 and older have received one dose of a COVID-19 vaccine, while 83.5 per cent of eligible residents have received two doses.